 Prospective students are encouraged to contact us if they have any questions.

-- If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Recruitment and Admissions Coordinator.
+- If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Director of Admissions.
 She is also available by phone at 520.626.3201.

-- If you wish to contact the department of Epidemiology and Biostatistics directly, please email Laura Brown or call 520.626.7914.
+- If you wish to contact the department of Epidemiology and Biostatistics directly, please email Laura Shriver or call 520.626.7914.